dward2/BME547/Resources/running_python_from_git_bash.md

 For example, the input for Variable Value should look something like:
 `C:\Users\<username>\AppData\Local\Programs\Python\Python37-32\;C:\Users\<username>\AppData\Local\Programs\Python\Python37-32\Scripts`

-Skip to "Finishe Editing Environemtnal Variables".
+Skip to "Finish Editing Environemtnal Variables".
 ##### Edit
 After clicking "Edit...", a window should open called "Edit environment variable".
 Click on the "New" button on the right, and enter the python path